 Generally, this degree should take you four years to complete.
 However, you can take a shorter duration or longer duration depending on your previous qualifications.

-The time you take to complete this course may also depend on whether you are a full time or a part-time student.
+The time you take to complete this course may also depend on whether you are a full-time or a part-time student.
 For example, if you are already working, and you need to study for a bachelor’s degree, you may not be a full-time student.
-This means it will take you longer to earn your degree.
+This means it will take you longer to earn your credits to graduate with a degree.

 Can You Earn a Bachelor’s Degree in Three years?